How to Sell Goods to the UK After Brexit

-Furthermore, with the removal of the low value consignment relief threshold of £15, all items that enter the UK require a formal electronic declaration.
-These declarations must include the correct HS-6 code and the shipment data.
+Furthermore, with the removal of the low-value consignment relief threshold of £15, all items that enter the UK require a formal electronic declaration.
+These declarations must include the correct HS-6 code and the shipment date.

 The VAT accounting period in the UK is 3 months.
 The deadline for submitting the VAT return and paying HMRC are one month and seven days after the period ends.